 To prevent command spoofing, sudo checks "." and "" (both denoting current directory) last when searching for a command in the user's PATH (if one or both are in the PATH).
-Depending on the security policy, the user's PATH environment variable may be modified, replaced, or passed unchanged to the program that sudo executes.
+Note, however, that the actual PATH environment variable is not modified and is passed unchanged to the program that sudo executes.